smcallister594/scotscottmca/content/posts/CollectingLogsUsingIntune.md

 ![image](https://github.com/smcallister594/scotscottmca/blob/main/assets/images/CollectDiagnostics/CollectDiagnostics_3.png?raw=true)

+> **_NOTE:_**  Collect diagnostics can take anywhere between 5 and 20 minutes co complete.

 Once the diagnostic results are availalbe, you'll be presented with a download button

 ![image](https://github.com/smcallister594/scotscottmca/blob/main/assets/images/CollectDiagnostics/CollectDiagnostics_4.png?raw=true)

-**What does Collect diagnostics give me?**
+## What does Collect diagnostics give me?

-Well once we've downloaded our diagnostic bundle, we can see a whole host of data that has been collected.
-If we open up results.xml, we get a full list
+Well, once we've downloaded our diagnostic bundle, we can see a whole host of data that has been collected.
+If we open up results.xml, we get a complete list.

 {{< highlight XML >}}
 <Collection HRESULT="0">